abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Singleton Sets
 ---

 The set of all *red balls* contains just one ball.
 We said above that sets summarize *several* elements into one.
 Still, sets that contain just one element are perfectly valid - simply put, there are things that are *one of a kind*.
-The set of queens of England is a singleton set.
-The set of books written by the American writer Harper Lee and published during her lifetime is a singleton set.
+The set of kings/queens that a given kingdom has is a singleton set.

 ![The singleton set of red balls](../01_set/singleton.svg)